Australian minister under fire for not meeting Tamil groups on Sri Lanka trip

 During a visit on Wednesday to the northern city of Jaffna, Morrison met the governor of the Northern Province, G.A.
 Chandrasiri, a presidential appointee.

-Tamil groups were upset Morrison did not meet the province’s chief minister, C.V.
-Vigneswaran, the leader of the Tamil National Alliance, the party that finished first in last year’s regional election.
+Local Tamil groups were upset Morrison did not meet the province’s chief minister, C.V.
+Vigneswaran, the leader of the Tamil National Alliance, the party that finished first in last year’s regional election, or any civil society groups.

-Morrison’s schedule was organised by the Sri Lankan government, a spokesman for the minister said, adding that he has previously visited the north with members of the Tamil community.
+Morrison’s schedule was organized by the Sri Lankan government, a spokesman for the minister said, adding that he has previously visited the north with members of the Tamil community.

 He was visiting Sri Lanka to hand over two patrol boats to strengthen the island nation’s surveillance against people smuggling.

-“The purpose was to hand over the boats on the invitation of defence ministry.
-The date was fixed long before the people tried to enter Australia,” Sri Lankan Deputy Foreign Minister Neomal Perera said.
+“The purpose was to hand over the boats on the invitation of defense ministry.
+The date was fixed long before the people tried to enter Australia,” Sri Lanka’s deputy foreign minister Neomal Perera, who also met Morrison during his visit, told Reuters.
 “It was unfortunate the visit came during these days.”

+Perera declined to comment on the boat containing 153 people that remains at sea, its fate uncertain.

 The United Nations has launched an inquiry into war crimes allegedly committed by both Sri Lankan state forces and Tamil rebels in the final months of the civil war, saying the government has failed to investigate properly.
 Sri Lanka rejects such allegations as interference in its internal affairs.

-“What we are saying is we were under persecution in this country ...
-We fled as refugees,” Ranjith, who is Sinhalese, said in a statement issued via his lawyer Lakshan Dias.

-Dias said he could not share information on how or why Ranjith was being persecuted without his client’s permission.

-Other passengers told Reuters they had been trying to reach New Zealand, not Australia, to seek jobs for a “better life”.
+Group members told Reuters they had been trying to reach New Zealand, not Australia, to seek jobs for a “better life”.
+One man said he had “no problem” with the Sri Lankan government.

+Five people suspected of being the ringleaders of a people smuggling operation were detained and 27 were released on bail.
+All children were released without charge.

 Asked by reporters in Colombo if he was concerned the 41 would be mistreated by Sri Lankan authorities, Morrison said: “No, I‘m not.”

-Additional reporting by Jane Wardell in SYDNEY; Writing by Shyamantha Asokan in NEW DELHI; Editing by Douglas Busvine
+Reporting by Shihar Aneez.
+Additional reporting and writing by Jane Wardell in Sydney.
+Editing by Nick Macfie